gvwilson/sensibleadventures/cloudherd/cloudherd.md

 whole village minus most of the adults, who had left a week ago for the snowfields to collect Stale's clouds from their winter pasture.
 Three hundred people, from babies in their parents' arms to those babies' grandparents, stood in a half-circle around the impatient tiger.
+Some still wore the thick coats and pants they used in winter and when cloudherding.
+Others, like Noxy and Sensy, had switched to lighter gear that would still seem heavy to anyone unfamiliar with the icy winds of the high mountains.
+Grappa Gas's son Aft, who had been splitting logs with an ax to make shingles, was the only one in shirtsleeves, but he wasn't the only one scowling at the new arrival.

 Noxy's mother Indy thumped the speaker's drum three times and stepped up onto the squared-off stone that marked the center of the square.
 "Friends," she said